sy77777en/video_annotation_folk/labels_markdown/cam_setup/point_of_view/index.md

 <h3>📖 Definition:</h3>
-Is the camera framing the character from the hip up?
+Is this an over-the-hip third-person view, framing the character from the hip up?

 <details>
 <summary><h4> Question (Definition)</h4></summary>